Close

 In cases where suspicious transactions are identified, these will be reported to the relevant law enforcement agency.

-NFR Innovation Inc. will review its AML and KYC procedures on at least an annual basis to ensure that they remain up to date and fit for purpose.
-This includes ensuring that the AMLCO undertakes any necessary AML training, if and when applicable.
+NFR Innovation Inc. will review its AML and KYC procedures regularly to ensure they remain up to date-and fit for purpose.

 The above is endorsed by Dylan Dix, Managing Director and Owner, NFR Innovation Inc.